tf-encrypted/tf-encrypted/README.md

 tf-encrypted is experimental software that is not ready for use in any production environment for security reasons.
 We're currently focused on building the underlying primitives that enabled cryptographist, machine learning researchers, and data scientists to experiment with private machine learning.

-We are actively seeking outside contributions to help us move from experimental to production-ready software.
-Don't hesitate to send a pull request or open an issue, we'd love to work with anyone interested in democratizing private machine learning.
+Don't hesitate to send a pull request or open an issue, we'd love to work with anyone interested in using or developing private machine learning.

 # License